themarquisdesheric/amber-health/src/pages/articles/2020-02-10-symptoms-of-endometriosis.md

 Endometriosis has <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4501205/" target="_blank" rel="noopener noreferrer">various mechanisms</a> that can create pain.
 This includes inflammatory pain from the inflamed internal environment, pain from compression or infiltration of nerves by lesions, adhesions, fibrous tissue, organ compression, and neuropathic pain due to surgery or lesions. <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3096669/" target="_blank" rel="noopener noreferrer">Pain</a> is a common and debilitating symptom of the disease.
 Patients experience both <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6257623/" target="_blank" rel="noopener noreferrer">somatic and visceral</a> types of pain.
 Somatic pain arises from triggering sensory nerves that are located in skin and tissue like tendons, muscles, and joints.
 Visceral pain comes from within the inner organs, abdomen, and skeleton and can be referred to other locations.

-<blockquote class="blockquote">Endometriosis is an unusual condition because of the potential of a variety of different mechanisms to generate pain.
+<blockquote>Endometriosis is an unusual condition because of the potential of a variety of different mechanisms to generate pain.
 These include direct compression/infiltration of nerves by the lesions, inflammatory pain due to the enhanced inflammatory environment of the pelvis and ‘neuropathic’ pain secondary to damage of pelvic nerves during surgery or of the new nerves directly infiltrating the lesions.

 <cite><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4501205/" target="_blank" rel="noopener noreferrer">- Central Changes Associated with Chronic Pelvic Pain and Endometriosis
 </a></cite>